xzdbd/ags4flex/README.md

 # ags4flex
 This is the source code for ArcGIS for Flex API Expand.
-It is originally designed to expand the Flex-Viewer Framework.
+Ags4flex is a flex library project, and it is originally designed to expand the Flex-Viewer Framework.
 # Features
 ## Component Package
 ### components